 In today’s video, I’m sharing lots of different brain break ideas that intentionally integrate your content in and through the arts.
 It’s perfect for opening or closing a lesson, or for those transition periods within a lesson itself.

-Another reason I love this topic right now is because we’re including some new brain breaks into our winter online Arts Integration and STEAM conference event.
-We hear time and again that our attendees love the brain breaks almost as much as the regular sessions.
+Another reason I love this topic right now is because we’re including some new brain break ideas into our winter online Arts Integration and STEAM conference event.
+We hear time and again that our attendees love the classroom brain breaks almost as much as the regular sessions.
 And why not?
 They’re fun, they connect your learning while offering opportunities to get up, move and get creative, AND they provide new ideas to use in your own classroom.
 Win-win-win!

 Lastly, this segment is from our NEW Facebook Live PD Series for 2017.
-We’ll be providing ideas, resources and tips like these each Tuesday evening on Facebook Live starting around 8PM ET.
+We’ll be providing ideas, resources and tips like these classroom brain breaks each Tuesday evening on Facebook Live starting around 8PM ET.
 You’ll be able to ask us questions in real time, as well as pick up a few new ideas to take back to your classroom.
 Be sure to “like” our Facebook page to make sure you catch each episode.
 Just in case you miss them, we’ll also be archiving them here (like today) so you can easily find all of these tips in one place.

 Here’s to a new year full of brainy possibilities!

 Typhani’s Post: Static Body Creates a Static Brain